diffblue/gitlab/doc/architecture/blueprints/ci_scale/index.md

 One of the forecasts done using [Facebook's Prophet](https://facebook.github.io/prophet/) shows that in the first half of 2024 we expect seeing 20M builds created on GitLab.com each day.
 In comparison to around 5M we see created today.
-This is 10x growth from numbers we asw in 2021.
+This is 10x growth from numbers we saw in 2021.

 ![CI builds daily forecast](ci_builds_daily_forecast.png)